mattbierner/blog.mattbierner.com/_posts/2017-05-03-pop-reality.md

 Like a regular Yuri Gagarin, I now prepared myself physically and mentally to cross over into inner space.
 Tongue extended, I slowly brought the lollipop capsule closer and closer to my mouth before cautiously giving it a lick. *Sweet Jesus!* It's difficult to describe the mix of horror and delight that filled me as I ran my tongue over myself for the first time. <!--real quality writing, that-->

-The licking itself was more of a indistinct blur across my vision, with few tongue details really visible.
+The licking itself was more of an indistinct blur across my vision, with few tongue details really visible.
 Perhaps the more interesting views came from the preparatory phase, as here I could at least make out some of my face and my gaping maw.

 Not content with superficialities, I next stuck the entire lolly into my mouth.
 This proved to be fairly uneventful, at least when compared to my [initial oral foray][oral].
 Gone was the thrill of nearly choking to death—along with all accompanying wrenching and gagging—and the view was far more abstract as well.
 Even after adjusting the endoscope light, I could barely make out any details.